underscoreio/essential-slick/src/pages/4-data_modelling.md

 } yield (usr.name, msg.content)
 ~~~

-This is equivalent the the query:
+This is equivalent to the query:

 ~~~ sql
 SELECT